 We got rained on, sometimes heavily, during this ride.

 You wouldn’t expect much climbing on bike paths alongside rivers.
 There wasn’t any, except when you had to get up onto elevated bridges and overpasses.
 Then you had to get up and down ramps like this one, up to and alongside the New Taipei Expressway.

 The section alongside the New Taipei Expressway was about 1.2km long.
-About halfway along there was a bike path interchange of sorts, where be path dropped to a set of ramps that took you to round level.
+About halfway along there was a bike path interchange of sorts, where the path dropped to a set of ramps that took you to ground level.

 If you were going straight you had to climb back up to expressway level.
 It was narrow and wet when we were there.
 Better safe than sorry.

 About 10km from Bitan Aaron had a puncture.
 How many cyclists does it take to . . . . ?

 Bitan was our turnaround point.
 It was also where we had lunch.
 Most everyone headed down this street looking for food.

 Here is an annotated photograph of what was on their table.